yvelikova/axway-open-docs/content/en/docs/apigw_oauth/oauth_flows/oauth_flows_auth_code.md

 linkTitle: Authorization code grant
 weight: 20
 date: 2019-11-18
 description: The authorization code or web server flow is suitable for clients that can interact with the end-user's user-agent (typically a web browser), and that can receive incoming requests from the authorization server (can act as an HTTP server).
+---
+The web server authentication flow is used by applications that are hosted on a secure server.
+A critical aspect of the web server flow is that the server must be able to protect the issued client application's secret.
 The authorization code flow is also known as the *three-legged OAuth* flow.
----

 The authorization code flow is as follows: